Buffalo, New York, Car Accidents Involving Negligence

 - Damages: The injured victim sustained actual injuries and/or damages as a result, such as hospital bills, lost wages or property damage.
 In New York, you must have a qualifying "serious injury" to make a claim for pain and suffering after a car accident.

 If you were injured in a car accident caused by someone else’s negligence, call highly experienced, aggressive, tenacious and hardworking negligence car accident lawyer in Buffalo, New York, Jed Dietrich, Esq., for the help that you need!
-The Dietrich Law Firm P.C., recognized as a Best Law Firm of America, is available 24 hours per day and 7 days per week at 716-839-3939.
+The Dietrich Law Firm P.C. is available 24 hours per day and 7 days per week at 716-839-3939.
 Call us today!

 When drivers fail to use reasonable care to avoid injuring others on the road, they may be found negligent.
 Below are common examples of negligent driving that often lead to accidents: